python/cpython/Doc/library/threading.rst

 .. note::

-   The ``camelCase`` names used for some methods and functions in this module in the Python 2.x series are still supported by this module for compatibility with Python 2.5 and lower.
+   In the Python 2.x series, this module contained ``camelCase`` names for some methods and functions.
+These are deprecated as of Python 3.10, but they are still supported for compatibility with Python 2.5 and lower.

 .. impl-detail::